Our Community

 -

-Juniors participated in a virtual immersion experience about food insecurity and homelessness in the East Bay Area
+Juniors participated in an immersion experience about food insecurity and homelessness in the East Bay Area, volunteering over 413 hours at Monument Crisis Center in Concord, CA.

 Accreditation & Membership